MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/access-analytics-data-using-windows-store-services.md

 ### Methods for UWP apps

-The following analytics methods are available for UWP apps in Dev Center.
+The following analytics methods are available for UWP apps in Partner Center.

 | Scenario       | Methods      |
 |---------------|--------------------|